BEYOND

 Stories after Stroke

-Our mission is to empower stroke survivors to share their stories of wisdom, purpose, connection, and hope.
+Our mission is to empower stroke survivors to articulate and share their stories of wisdom, purpose, connection, and hope.

 The Problem

 Someone in the United States suffers a stroke every 40 seconds.
 Stroke is also a leading cause of serious long-term disability in this country.
 There are nearly 7 million people in the U.S. living with the effects of stroke (UTMB Health).
-Yet often, stroke recovery still feels isolating.
+Stroke survivors report loss of identity, purpose, and connection in recovery.
+Our team is working to address that.

 Our Approach